-A second wave of corporate governance reforms came in 2003 with the creation of the Aldama Committee and the production of a new corporate governance code not only focused on the role of the board but also on the functioning of general shareholders' meetings and the rendering of services by outside professionals, such as auditors or investment banks.
-This was completed by the enactment of compulsory legislation relating to some of the most important recommendations included in the Olivencia Code, which, until that date, were not generally followed by Spanish companies (such as a detailed regulation of the fiduciary duties of directors on terms of conflict of interests, including the duty to abstain and refrain from participating in board discussions relating to a subject in which a conflict of interest exists).
+A second wave of corporate governance reforms came in 2003 with the creation of the Aldama Committee and the production of a new corporate governance code that not only focused on the role of the board but also on the functioning of general shareholders' meetings and the rendering of services by outside professionals, such as auditors or investment banks.
+This was completed by the enactment of compulsory legislation relating to some of the most important recommendations included in the Olivencia Code, which, until that date, were not generally followed by Spanish companies (such as a detailed regulation of the fiduciary duties of directors as regards conflicts of interest, including the duty to abstain and refrain from participating in board discussions relating to a subject for which a conflict of interest exists).

 The current version of the Spanish corporate governance code ('the Unified Code') is a harmonisation and review of the recommendations and principles previously stated by both the Olivencia and the Aldama Committees.
-It adopts modern trends in corporate governance, stated by different entities and institutions such as the OECD, the Basel Committee on Banking Supervision and the European Commission, and it takes into account the comments and proposals put forward by economic agents and institutions.
-The Unified Code was presented in 2006 and was then approved by the Spanish Stock Exchange Commission ('the CNMV') as the document that includes the 58 recommendations that listed companies may follow when rendering their annual corporate governance reports.
-Although its recommendations are voluntary, the concepts and definitions of the Unified Code are compulsory, and each listed company must explain on a yearly basis its level of compliance with the provisions of the Unified Code.
-The recommendations range from those relating to the general shareholders' meeting, to those referring to the board or its directors, including board composition and functions, selection, appointment and removal of directors, remunerations and internal committees of the board (executive committee, and audit and remuneration and appointments committees).
+It adopts modern trends in corporate governance, stated by different entities and institutions such as the OECD, the Basel Committee on Banking Supervision and the European Commission, and it takes into account the comments and proposals put forward by economic operators and institutions.
+The Unified Code was presented in 2006 and was then approved by the National Securities Market Commission ('the CNMV') as the document that includes the 58 recommendations that listed companies may follow when preparing their annual corporate governance reports.
+Although its recommendations are voluntary, the concepts and definitions of the Unified Code are compulsory, and each listed company must explain its level of compliance with its provisions on a yearly basis.
+The recommendations range from those relating to general shareholders' meetings, to those referring to the board or its directors, including board composition and functions, selection, appointment and removal of directors, remuneration and internal committees of the board (executive committee, audit committee, and remuneration and appointments committees).
+Given the time elapsed and the changes taking place in the corporate environment since it was first approved in 2006, an overall revision of the Unified Code may well be expected in the near future.